The Church of the Flying Spaghetti Monster, after having existed in secrecy for hundreds of years, came into the mainstream just a few years ago*.

 Let me make this clear: we are not anti-religion, we are anti- crazy nonsense done in the name of religion.
-There is a big difference.
-Our ideal is to scrutinize ideas and actions but ignore general labels.
+There is a difference.

 Q: I don’t believe you or any of your so-called followers actually believe any of this.

 A: Some Pastafarians honestly believe in the FSM, and some see it as satire.
 I would just make the point that satire is an honest, legitimate basis for religion.
 Satire relies on truth to be effective.
 If it’s a joke, it’s a joke where to understand the punchline you must be conscious of underlying truth.

 Compare our religion to those that are built on lies.
 I am not talking necessarily about mainstream religions (which themselves are often full of mysticism and ad-hoc reasoning), but think of cults, or churches where the leaders are scamming their followers out of money.
 These are groups where the followers fully believe.
 Are these churches legitimate since they have many True Believers?